-Out of Bath, Back to London
+Out of

-The one major site we had not seen yet was the major site of Bath, the Roman Bath.
-The story goes that a very early tribal king was ostracized from his kingdom due to his having leprosy.
+The one major site we had not seen yet was the major site of The story goes that a very early tribal king was ostracized from his kingdom due to his having leprosy.
 He was remanded to herd pigs in the distance away from his kinspeople.
 The king had noticed that his pigs that had scaly skin were perfectly clear after rolling in the mud caused from the springs that rose from the earth.
 He rolled in the mud himself and was cleansed of the leprosy.
 That is the story.

 In the 1700’s people of wealth would flock to the springs to been cured of illnesses thinking that the waters held a special cure.
 Many would arrive with instructions from their physicians describing their condition and prescribing the treatment needed in the baths to assist their illness.
 The content of the water has a high ratio of sulfur.
 It is believed that most of the center of the city has been built on the remains of the balance of the Baths, the temples, and other buildings that once surrounded it.
 One of the buildings is the town’s cathedral, so there is no chance of recovering much of the ruins that lie beneath.